Mobile menu

-George III’s maps and views showing the war from North America to India
+George III’s maps and views showing the development of the war at home and abroad, from North America to India

 Pencil, pen, ink and watercolour on paper | 28.8 x 40.5 cm (image) | RCIN 734022